 I really loved the bird show Fleay’s in Flight.
 The bird show has seating spots for wheelchair guests in the arena either right at the front, which is not undercover or at the back which is undercover.
 The bird show is at 1:30pm everyday (previously it was at 1pm) and is undoubtedly a must see while visiting the park.

 The arena overlooks the lake where the birds that call it home come for their daily feed.
 We met their large pelicans along with several other water birds that wobbled in freely during the show.
 The ranger spoke about the birds at the park and also brought in some other special guests.
 During the show, they talked about David Fleay and shared a short story about his life and conservation work.
 We were lucky enough to meet the large Brolga bird during the show and learn about its trumpet sound mating call which we heard during our visit to the park.

 The cafe offers a small selection of hot and cold food along with a small selection of hot and cold beverages, (no soft drinks available) Nicky and I decided on the chicken nuggets and chips with carbonated fruit drinks, while mum went with a cappuccino.

 The cafe is accessible with entry from the main reception area.
 Tables are located inside the air conditioned cafe along with an outside seating area that over looks the park.

 If your looking for an accessible family friendly activity but want to avoid the busy ques and crowds of the larger attractions and zoos, David Fleay is a perfect choice!
-You can find out more on David Fleay Wildlife Park at Queensland Government Parks and Forests website or via the official flyer David Fleay Wildlife Park Gold Coast PDF
+To find out more about David Fleay Wildlife Park check out the official flyer David Fleay Wildlife Park Gold Coast PDF

 In my opinion I give David Fleay Wildlife Park a rating of 4.5 for wheelchair accessibility, and a rating of 4 stars for the overall experience.